DaxxTrias/NFI_FQ/readme.md

 In this section you can change settings related to the WEB API so you can monitor from the browser dashboard utilizing [FreqUI](https://github.com/freqtrade/freqtrade/blob/develop/docs/rest-api.md)

 * The important settings to change here are the **listen_port**, **jwt_secret_key**, and the **username** & **password** fields
+  * Be careful using 0.0.0.0 if hosting this on a public server, you might want to change this to a specific IP address instead.

 * If running multiple bots you want them to all point to the same CORS Origin so you only have to visit 1 browser address to manage all of them